 The majority of the impacts associated with the construction stage will be short term.
-The Appropriate assessment Screening Report for the proposed development has concluded that a Natura Impact Statement (NIS) is not required.
+The Appropriate Assessment Screening Report for the proposed development has concluded that this development does not need to proceed to Stage II of the Appropriate Assessment process.